wumbomumbo/GameServer-Reborn/README.md

 - On the admin dashboard you can configure server settings and the current event.
 A user manager and town manager is planned.

-- On the user dashboard you can make an email account.
-Adding friends and changing your username is are planned features for the user dashboard.
+- On the user dashboard you can make an email account, login and change your username and email, and import and export your town.
+Adding friends is a planned for the user dashboard.

 ### Admin Dashboard
 To access the admin dashboard you'll need the admin key.
 It will be automaticly generated on server startup if it's not set, and can be found in `config.json`.
 To use the admin dashboard simply navigate to: